Knowing when to choose a garage floor replacement over a garage floor repair can be a difficult call for a homeowner.

 So with all of this information, should you choose a garage floor replacement or go with a floor repair?
 The latter may be a simpler fix, but it will also prove to be more of a short-term fix, depending on the severity of the problem.

 How important are the aesthetics of your garage floor to you?
-Patching cracks or larger sections of your floor with unsightly repair materials that don’t match your floor’s colour may not be a desirable look for your garage space.
+Patching cracks or larger sections of your floor with unsightly repair materials that don’t match your floor’s color (if it has any color besides the traditional grey, that is) may not be a desirable look for your garage space.

 If your garage floors are older or past the minor repair stage, a Floortex™ floor coating is your best garage floor replacement solution.
 Rhino Linings, manufacturers of Floortex™ coatings, are an industry leader in commercial and residential floor coating products.